saikumarmk/website/urara/guide-to-tech-1/+page.md

 - Akuna's winter internship
 - Big 4 insight programs

 Nonetheless, you shouldn't be concerned if you haven't found an internship in your first year.
 It's pretty exceptional if you do!
+It's also common to not know that these internships even exist, as they sometimes open at the start of the year, when you may not have even begun classes.

 My personal advice would be to really drill down on your programming classes, as they will evolve in difficulty.
-Now, another aspect should be learning about different fields in programming.
+Another aspect should be learning about different fields in programming.
 The introductory courses teach Python or C, which are good languages, but don't scratch the surface if you're interested in web development, or some other field.
 Some suggestions include:

-- Learn another language (Java, C++, Rust, JavaScript)
+- Learn another language (Java, C++, Rust, JavaScript, Haskell, OCaml)
 - Learn a framework for the above languages
 - Attempt a personal project
 - Get involved with club events
 - Talk with people!
+- Do a research project (see second year)

 If your goal is to aim for the big leagues, you can maximise your odds by doing this sort of stuff early on.
 The things you'll need to focus on are covered in the second article.
-An understated part of the internship/graduate grind is talking to other people, as you'll get a much better idea of what you want to do, what you want to aim for, and what you should be doing.
+An understated part of the internship/graduate grind is talking to other people, as you'll get a better idea of what you want to do, what you want to aim for, and what you should be doing.

-My personal recommendation is also to become familiar with clubs/societies at your university.
+My personal recommendation is to become familiar with clubs/societies at your university.
 For Monash, this would be:

-- Monash Association of Coding (MAC): We run technical events on upskilling yourself and getting into the industry
+- Monash Association of Coding (MAC): We run technical events on upskilling yourself and getting into the industry, for instance, topics in Machine Learning, building an application, or learning about frameworks.
 - MonSec: A cybersecurity club that runs workshops on the cybersecurity field, such as penetration testing, reverse engineering, cryptography, OSINT, and so on.
 They run weekly workshops and participate in CTFs (Capture The Flag)
 - WIRED (FITS): The faculty's official society, which is concerned with social events, technical events, and various other broadly IT-related activities.
-- Commerce and Computing Association (CCA): A club that blends commerce and computing, (with the intersection usually being tech consulting).
+- Commerce and Computing Association (CCA): A club that blends commerce and computing (with the intersection usually being tech consulting).
 They run more social/networking-related events.
 - Monash Deep Neuron (MDN): An engineering student team that focuses on deep learning and high-powered computing.
-Student teams are more involved, as you'll be trained in the field, and then work on a project during your time there.
+Student teams are more involved, as you'll be trained in deep learning or high-power-computing, and then work on a project during your time there.
 - Monash Algorithms and Problem Solving Society (MAPS): A student team focused on competitive programming, with weekly workshops on various competitive programming topics.
 I'd recommend this if you have an interest in the more competitive companies.

 As for how much involvement you should aim for, that's a matter of choice.
 You can rock up to most of the events/workshops these clubs run, and talk to the regulars/committee members to learn more, or you could become a committee member yourself, which is definitely a positive on a resume.